Palveen20/Azure-AD_OnPrem-Lab/README.md

 <h2>Operating Systems Used </h2>

-- Windows Server 2022
+- Windows Server 2022(DC-1)
-- Windows 10 (21H2)
+- Windows 10 (21H2)(Client-1)

 ## Step 1: Overview

-**Configure and install Active Directory services on the designated Domain Controller virtual machine.**

-1. Install "Active Directory Domain Services" in DC-1
+We will configure and install Active Directory Domain Services (AD DS) on DC-1, promote it as a Domain Controller, and then join Client-1 to the domain.
+This setup simulates a traditional on-premises AD environment hosted in Azure.

-   - In the Server Manager dashboard
+Open Server Manager on DC-1.
-   - Click **Add roles and features**
+Click Add roles and features.
-   - Select **Active Directory Domain Services** and finish the installation.
+Select Active Directory Domain Services (AD DS) and complete the installation.

 <img width="798" height="476" alt="Screenshot 2025-09-06 103735" src="https://github.com/user-attachments/assets/5ddd1d7c-f977-4bc9-985c-9a4ff390cfd8"/>